stefanos50/CARLA2Real/README.md

 When exporting datasets, a common approach is to save data for every number of frames.
 This can be done by changing the parameter `skip_frames`.
 Exporting frames when the car is stuck at a traffic light or in any other location can be problematic because the dataset will end up with multiple frames containing the same information.
 For such cases, we provide the parameters `capture_when_static` and `speed_threshold`.
 If the parameter is set to false, then if the ego vehicle is static, data will not be saved.
 Also, by thresholding the speed of the vehicle, you can avoid exporting data if the vehicle is moving at a very slow speed to prevent having data that are very close.
 Adjust these parameters in the `\code\config\carla_config.yaml` file.

 ![Annotations](https://drive.google.com/thumbnail?id=1YhwOUhqiH_LWr61a9NbFVM76IBE2KYC1&sz=w1000)

-# REGEN

-CARLA2Real now also supports inference with the **REGEN** method, which significantly improves performance compared to **EPE**, achieving inference speeds of **over 30 FPS**.

-To use **REGEN**, open the `code/config/carla_config.yaml` file and change the `general/method` field from `EPE` to `REGEN`.
-In addition, update `REGEN_settings/checkpoint_name` with the name of one of the provided REGEN models, after installing the corresponding checkpoints in the `checkpoints/REGEN` directory.

-Currently, **REGEN is supported only with PyTorch**, and therefore changing the `compiler` parameter will have no effect when using this method.

-To train REGEN models towards to the characteristics of different datasets, please visit the [official REGEN repository](https://github.com/stefanos50/REGEN).

 ### Semantic Segmentation